dsibilly/yewdar/backgrounds.md

 ### Kulturia

 A hereditary monarchy.
-Known historically in that the Osan peoples overthrew the Nevrodt Empire.
-After colonizing the Laurentian Plains and discovering the arcanathyst deposits beneath Apex City, Kulturia became a world technology and economic powerhouse.
+Known historically because the Osan peoples overthrew the Nevrodt Empire.
+After colonizing the Laurentian Plains and discovering the arcanathyst deposits beneath Apex City, Kulturia became a world technological and economic powerhouse.
 With the secession and independence of Laurentia, the kingdom's future is now in doubt.
 Kulturians are proud of their history, but uniquely sensitive to individual rights despite being ruled by the Crown.
-The culture has vague Russian and Scandanavian influences.

 | 1d6 Roll | Background | Focus |
 | :---: | :---: | :---: |